Plain English, Please

 What counts as plain English?

-- Use short sentences - vary your sentence length but don’t exceed 18-20 words.
+Use short sentences.
+Vary your sentence length but don’t exceed 18-20 words.
 Strike hard.
-But vary the pace, too.
+But vary the pace.

-- Use active verbs - so the television was watched by Andy is not it.
+Next, it’s all about the active verbs.
+The television was watched by Andy is not it.
 Andy watched the television, is.
 That’s a simple rule: (S)subject, (V) verb (O)object.
-SVO - easy to remember.
+SVO is easy to remember.

-- Use appropriate words - banging on about quarks and dark matter is great.
-Only if your audience are physicists.
+While you’re at it, find appropriate words — banging on about quarks and dark matter is great, if your audience are physicists.

-- Try to normalise.
-Normalisation is something like this: we had a discussion about the matter.
+One more thing: Try to normalise.
+Normalisation works like this: we had a discussion about the matter.
 Whereas: we discussed the matter is more direct and clear.
 Normalisation is the use of abstract nouns.
-The word abstract indicates the problem, right?
+The word abstract indicates the problem…

 Remember the above along with: